why we are here

 the need

-Children who grow up in poverty are more likely to experience poorer health, educational outcomes and have a harder time finding work in adulthood.
-Kids in poverty who lack material things enjoyed by other children can also suffer from social exclusion and alienation from their peers.
+Children who grow up in poverty are more likely to experience poorer health and educational outcomes and suffer from social exclusion and isolation.

 Having fitting, weather-appropriate clothing, shoes, raincoats and pyjamas is something that many of us take for granted but with the rising cost of living, basic essentials are becoming luxury items for many families.